nbQA-dev/nbQA/README.rst

         name: nbqa-mypy

-It's entirely optional which tool to use with which mirror, the purpose of having these mirror is to avoid duplicate keys in the :code:`.pre-commit.yaml` file, but they're all the same.
+It's entirely optional which tool to use with which mirror, the purpose of having these mirrors is to avoid duplicate keys in the :code:`.pre-commit.yaml` file, but they're all the same.
+I'm keeping 10 mirrors up-to-date with this repository, so currently that's the maximum number of pre-commit hooks you can have for :code:`nbqa` tools.

 See Also
 --------